 If you plan to use your pergola over a paver patio, most manufacturers recommend a larger pergola than your space.
 This sizing allows you to anchor the pergola structure into the ground, which is very important to help it withstand wind and rain.

 A pergola kit can be vinyl, wood, or metal.
 Vinyl is one of the most popular options because of its low maintenance, but it can be more expensive or include fewer craftsman-like details.
 Often, wood pergolas are constructed from cedar, which has an attractive look and resists mildew.
 If you choose a metal pergola, make sure that it is powder-coated to increase its longevity.
 Powder-coated metal prevents rust, which can quickly make your pergola unsafe as well as unattractive.

 Ease of installation

-Due to their size and the requirement for heavy overhead pieces, pergola kits almost always require two or more people to assemble.
+Due to their size and the requirement for heavy overhead pieces, a pergola kit almost always requires two or more people to assemble.
 Having a ladder or two nearby can make the process easier, as people don’t have to hold heavy beams overhead as much.

-The easiest to install pergola kits have pre-drilled holes and pre-cut pieces.
-Assembly instructions with diagrams, online tutorials, and company support can also make installation much more straightforward.
-It may be worth hiring a professional to do the literal heavy lifting for you for the trickiest setups.
+The easiest pergola kits to install have pre-drilled holes and pre-cut pieces.
+Assembly instructions, supplemented with diagrams, online tutorials, and company support, also can make installation much more straightforward.
+For the trickiest setups, it may be worth hiring a professional to do the literal heavy lifting.

-If you are considering a pergola to spruce up your yard, chances are you value outdoor entertaining and comfort.
-A pergola kit that has built-in seating or a table creates not just a comfortable place in the shade but an all-inclusive retreat for you or your guests to enjoy.
-Other extra features worth considering include architectural details on the support columns, decorative privacy screens, or intricate latticework overhead.
+A pergola kit with built-in seating or a table creates not just a comfortable place in the shade but also an all-inclusive retreat for you or your guests to enjoy.
+Other extra features worth considering include architectural details on the support columns, decorative privacy screens, and intricate latticework overhead.